JianGoForIt/YellowFin_Pytorch/README.md

 For more usage details, please refer to the inline documentation of ```tuner_utils/yellowfin.py```.
 Example usage can be found here for [ResNext on CIFAR10](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/pytorch-cifar/main.py#L91) and [Tied LSTM on PTB](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/word_language_model/main.py#L191).

+**YellowFin is under active development.
+Many members of the community have kindly submitted issues and pull requests.
+We are incorporating fixes and smoothing things out.
+As a result the repository code is in flux.
+Please make sure you use the latest version and submit any issues you might have!**

 ## Updates
 **[2017.07.03] Fixed a gradient clipping bug.
 Please pull our latest master branch to make gradient clipping great again in YellowFin.**